Kush146/Ai-agent/README.md

 4. Set up your environment variables:
-   Create a env file in the backend folder with the following content: env
+   Create an `.env` file in the backend folder with the following content: env
    MONGODB_URI=your_mongo_connection_string
    PORT=5000